 bonfire night in 2020

-As it stands under the new restrictions, we are not to meet with any friends or family outside of our household or support bubble.
-This is true for both in houses and private gardens.
-In fact, anyone caught in breach of lockdown rules on household mixing, even in a garden, could face a fine starting at £200!
+As current restrictions stand, we should avoid gathering with friends or family outside our household or support bubble.
+This applies to both indoor and backyard settings.
+In fact, anyone caught violating lockdown rules on household mixing, even outdoors, could face a fine starting at $200!

-However, if you still would like to go ahead with a small firework display for your family within your private garden, you should follow the fire work code below:
+However, if you still plan to have a small firework display for your family in your backyard, be sure to follow the firework safety code below:

-- Only buy fireworks with a CE mark
+- Only buy fireworks with a certified safety mark

-- Light them at arm's length, using a taper
+- Light them at arm’s length using a long match or taper

-- Never go near a firework that has been lit.
-Even if it hasn't gone off, it could still explode
+- Never approach a firework that has been lit—even if it hasn’t gone off yet

 - Direct rockets away from spectators